GeeksPhone One

 The GeeksPhone One is an Android-powered smartphone developed and marketed by GeeksPhone.
-It is aimed at power users; GeeksPhone claims it to be the first Android phone which is not locked down but gives users full access to the operating system and even encourages modifying it.
-The device was originally priced at €300 in the EU, lowered to €160 in December 2010, and is currently out of stock.
+It was aimed at power users; GeeksPhone claimed it to be the first Android phone which is not locked down but gives users full access to the operating system and even encourages modifying it.
+The device was originally priced at €300 in the EU, lowered to €160 in December 2010.